KeatonMueller/rl-cube/README.md

 ## How to Use It
 You need Python 3 and PyTorch to run this project.

-To run it, clone this repo and run `driver.py`.
-Run `python3 driver.py -h` to see a list of modes it can be run in.
+To see a list of options for this project, clone this repo and run

+`python3 driver.py -h`

-To load a pre-trained model and give it scrambles to solve, run something like
+To type in scrambles for a pre-trained model to attempt to solve, run something like

 `python3 driver.py --load model_300_50_100_4 --solve`

 Note that as of this time, the model has only been trained on scrambles of length 4.
-It can reliably solve all 4-move scrambles in under 5 seconds with an average time of 0.16 seconds, but it has not yet been trained to handle scrambles of arbitrary length.
+It can reliably solve all 4-move scrambles in under 5 seconds with an average time of 0.16 seconds (time will vary depending on machine it's run on), but it has not yet been trained to handle scrambles of arbitrary length.